 Master of Business Administration (MBA) Program: Our MBA curriculum was designed in collaboration with employers in western North Carolina, WCU College of Business faculty, and recent MBA graduates.
 Our students exit the program Business Ready® to meet the employment needs of aspiring graduates and the regional business community.

-Master of Entrepreneurship (M.E.)
-Program: Our Master of Entrepreneurship program was designed by seasoned entrepreneurs for entrepreneurs.
+Master of Innovation Leadership and Entrepreneurship (M.E.)
+Program: Our Master of Innovation Leadership and Entrepreneurship program was designed by seasoned entrepreneurs for entrepreneurs.
 Our highly qualified faculty deliver an integrated curriculum focused on practical applications of entrepreneurial and innovation concepts and skills.
 Taught completely online, our program allows students to continue working while pursuing their degree.

 The School's mission is to equip students with knowledge and skills needed to become business ready® graduates.
 Through teaching, our primary responsibility, we strive to create a learning environment of excellence with a personal touch.
 We encourage the development of global awareness, effective communication skills, critical thinking and decision-making abilities and provide our undergraduate and graduate students with the requisite foundation of proper knowledge and professional skills.
 We maintain a qualified and motivated faculty by engaging primarily in applied and instructional development research and through service to our campus, professional and regional constituencies.

 |Accounting, Finance, Information Systems and Business Law Faculty|

 |Grace Allen||Ph.D.; Professor of Finance|

 |Tom D'Angelo||D.P.S., Assistant Professor of Accounting|

 |Taft Dorman||Ph.D.; Assistant Professor of Finance|

 |Hossein Fazilatfar||J.D., Ph.D.; Assistant Professor of Business Law|